apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `schemaTag`: String

-   A human readable name to tag this variant of a schema (i.e. staging, EU)
+   A human readable name to tag this variant of a schema (i.e. staging, EU).
+Setting this value will cause metrics to be segmented in the Apollo Platform's UI.
+Additionally schema validation with a schema tag will only check metrics associate with the same string.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**